 Backpacker Travel Insurance: Complete Coverage Guide for Gap Year and Long-Term Travel

-Backpackers need specialized travel insurance covering extended trips, adventure activities, and medical emergencies across multiple countries.
+Backpackers need specialized travel insurance covering extended trips, adventure activities and medical emergencies across multiple countries for up to 12 months.

 Learn what it covers for your gap year travel plans.